jssql1234/docs-sqlacc/docs/usage/general-ledger/guide.md

     ![8](../../../static/img/usage/general-ledger/glguide/f-bank-adj-entry-step3.png)

 4. Choose the foreign bank, the system will get the bank balance from the ledger as per the date.
 5. Enter the **Revalue currency rate**, eg. 4.5000.
-The system will auto calculate the unrealized FOREX gain/loss.
+The system will automatically calculate the unrealized FOREX gain/loss.

     ![9](../../../static/img/usage/general-ledger/glguide/f-bank-adj-entry-step5.png)